List of DC Comics characters: F: Fever

 Fever is a fictional character appearing in American comic books published by DC Comics.

 Shyleen Lao was a Chinese American member of the corporatized Doom Patrol formed by eccentric millionaire Thayer Jost.
 Even after the team disbanded, Shyleen remained slightly active in the superhero community.
 She, and several of her DP teammates, attended the mass for fallen and missing superheroes in the six part limited Infinite Crisis series.
 Then current members of Doom Patrol, Vortext, Nudge, and the ape-like Grunt, also appear on panel, standing near Shyleen and her friends.
 Shyleen's portrait is currently hung in Dayton Manor in remembrance of former Doom Patrol members.

 Fever is later seen in a holding cell next to Miss Martian and Kid Devil as one of the brainwashed captives of the Dark Side Club.
 Miss Martian attempts to break her out, but Shyleen has already been brainwashed into loyalty.

-In Terror Titans #1, Fever is put into a match with the Ravager.
-Ravager wins and Fever is sentenced to death, but Ravager refuses.
-Fever was then slain by an unnamed operative of the Dark Side Club.
+In Terror Titans #1, Fever is put into a match with the Ravager before being killed by an operative of the Dark Side Club.